MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/attendee-exclusion-rules.md

 ### Tentative

 In some countries, it is a cultural practice not to "decline" a meeting; rather, a "Tentative" response means "I won’t be attending but I still want to keep this meeting on my calendar."
 As an analyst, you can exclude invitees who tentatively accepted a meeting invitation.

-Using this type of exclusion would mean that a meeting invitee who tentatively accepted is not counted as an attendee to that particular meeting.
+Using the "accepted as tentative" exclusion would mean that a meeting invitee who tentatively accepted is not counted as an attendee to that particular meeting.

 ### No response